UK's Heathrow Airport to create separate arrival areas for coronavirus

-LONDON (Reuters) - Britain’s Heathrow Airport will introduce separate areas for passengers traveling from regions that have been affected by the new flu-like coronavirus in China, transport minister Grant Shapps said on Wednesday.
+LONDON, Jan 22 (Reuters) - Britain’s Heathrow Airport will introduce separate areas for passengers travelling from regions that have been affected by the new flu-like coronavirus in China, transport minister Grant Shapps said on Wednesday.

 “That is something which we are keeping a very close eye on,” Shapps told Sky News.